TogAr2/MinestomPvP/README.md

 ```

 You can customize which features of this extension you want to enable or disable by using `PvPConfig`.
 Obtain a builder by using `PvPConfig.builder()`.
 It has everything disabled by default.
 You can add custom settings to it by using the methods of the builder.
 If you want to use the default settings with some changes, you can use `PvPConfigBuilder.defaultOptions()` or `PvPConfigBuilder.legacyOptions()` for the legacy equivalent, and apply your changes afterwards.
-To create an `EventNode` from your config builder, use `PvPConfigBuilder.build().createNode()`.
+Don't forget that any config builder you create will have all features disabled by default.
+To create an `EventNode` from your config builder, use `#build().createNode()`.

-The rest of this readme assumes you are using the extension as a library.

 ### Legacy PvP